4th-earth/site-fourth-earth/content/sprinkles.md

 ## Criticality

+Version: 0.1.0

-Criticality represents success *and* failure beyond the intention of the Character for mundane and aggressive actions.
+Criticality represents success *and* failure beyond the intention of the Character for mundane and aggressive Actions.

-- Characters MUST have one or more non-health Life Batteries.
+- Characters SHOULD have one or more non-health Life Batteries, or, some aspects of the RECOMMENDED resolution tables MUST be altered.
 - Players MUST add an extra die to the Dice Pool, which is known as the Criticality Die and SHOULD be distinct from other dice in the pool; we RECOMMEND using a die with the same number of sides or greater.
 	- The die MAY be changed per Session or Action.
 - If a 1 is rolled on the Criticality Die, the result is a critical success or failure based on the success or failure of the rest of the Dice Pool, respectively.
 - Players MAY decide to opt-out or -in to using the Criticality Die prior to the creation of the Dice Pool.
 	- Players SHOULD decide whether they will apply the Critically Die prior to becoming aware of the Difficulty Rating assigned to the Action.
 	- Players MAY decide to always roll a Criticality Die as a group decision (part of the Social Contract).
 We RECOMMEND the decision be made prior to the beginning of the Session.

-Beyond the narrative implications and outcomes, Criticality comes with mechanical impacts on the Character.
+- Beyond the narrative implications and outcomes, Criticality SHOULD come with mechanical impacts on the Character.

 ### Mundane Success: Criticality

 A critical success on a non-combat (mundane) action, results in the following changes to the Target Action Battery.

 - MUST NOT be the health Battery.
+- If the Target Action Battery becomes full, the Player MAY distribute the remaining points to other non-health Batteries.

 The Player rolls one, 12-sided die.